Althea's Risks in Life & Moments

 Althea stopped work when she had her first child.
 Back then most people thought mothers of pre-school children should stay at home, 64% in 1997 whereas 33% today.

 Althea’s pension is a fraction of her husband’s.
-Men’s average pension pot age 55 to 64 years is 1.7x women’s for those with pensions, and 3x for men and women overall.
+The value of men’s average pension wealth (excluding the state pension) age 55 to 64 years is 1.5x women’s for people with pension savings, and 2.6x for men and women overall.
+This gap grows with age to 1.9x and 5.2x in the late 60s and early 70s.
+This is the Gender Pension Gap.

 Like many people Althea had not realised there was such a big gap or thought through the implications on retirement.
 5 in 10 men and 7 in 10 women do not know how much pension they have.